-If you believe your employer has discriminated against you by not paying equal pay, you can use a question and answer process to try and resolve the issue.
+If you believe you are not getting equal pay, you can use a question and answer process.

 Identify who has better terms and conditions